 Your letter of appointment from the Vice President for Academic and Student Affairs will indicate the year in which you will come up for tenure.
 In general, probationary faculty apply for tenure during their sixth year of teaching at St. Ambrose.
 However, new faculty with prior teaching experience are often given credit for one or more years towards tenure.
-If you have questions, please contact the Vice President for Academic and Student Affairs.
+If you have questions, please contact the office of the Vice President for Academic and Student Affairs.

 The specific performance criteria PTS uses in making a tenure decision are outlined below:

 These criteria are described in detail together with examples of possible behavior and evidence to meet expectations for each in section 3.7 of the Faculty Handbook.

 To obtain a positive tenure decision, a candidate must provide clear evidence that these criteria have been met.
 Typically, this involves submitting a detailed criteria-based self evaluation, letters of support from one's Chair and Dean, an updated curriculum vita, syllabi from all courses, and all materials from one course.
 Letters of support from peers, students, members of the community, and other documents may be submitted in evidence as well.

 Your accomplishments and strengths in teaching, research and service provide the criteria for PTS evaluation.
 While recognizing individual styles in self-assessment, the Committee requests that faculty follow the Performance Guidelines in 3.7 of the St. Ambrose University Faculty Handbook in composing the self-assessment.
 There is also a template that faculty are encouraged to use.